rqlite/rqlite/doc/DISCOVERY.md

  * First start one node and determine its IP address.
  * Let it become the leader.
- * Start the next node, passing the IP address of the first node to it.
+ * Start the next node, passing the IP address of the first node to the second.
  * Repeat this previous step, until you have a cluster of the desired size.

 To make all this easier, rqlite also supports _discovery_ mode.
 In this mode each node registers its IP address with an external service, and learns the _join_ addresses of other nodes from the same service.